harrisiirak/node-messente/README.md

 Usage
 ========

-Although Messente API v2 doesn't seem to support multiple recipients per message anymore, there is a workaround.
+Although Messente API v2 doesn't seem to support multiple recipients per message anymore, but there is a workaround.
 The message will be sent for every recipient separately.

 ```javascript
 var messente = require('messente');